alpeshchauhan/JSONExportSwiftTutorial/README.md

 # JSONExportSwiftTutorial
-Tutorial about how to parse Json with JSONExport
+Tutorial about how to parse Json with JSONExport.